Stay Tonight: Critical reception and promotion

-During a live stream on the V Live app, Chungha confirmed that she would not promote the song because it was a pre-release single.
+During a live stream on the V Live app, Chung Ha confirmed that she would not promote the song because it was a pre-release single.

 Commercial performance

 The song debuted in the top eight major realtime music charts, including number one on one music chart, Genie and the top three on Soribada, Melon, Naver and Bugs.
 "Stay Tonight" debuted at number 9 on the Gaon Digital Chart, giving the singer her fifth top ten song.
 The song debuted at number 4 on the US World Digital Song Sales chart.
-It also became Chungha's first top-five entry and her third top-ten entry overall, respectively.
+It also became Chung Ha's first top-five entry and her third top-ten entry overall, respectively.
 It has also debuted at number 30 in Singapore, marking it her third appearance on the chart.

 Music video

 The music video was released on April 27, 2020 along with the album.
 The music video was directed by Rima Yoon and Dongju Jang.
-As of June 2020, it has over 25 million views combined on Chungha's and Stone Music Entertainment's channels YouTube.
+As of June 2020, it has over 25 million views combined on Chung Ha's and Stone Music Entertainment's channels YouTube.

-On May 5, the dance practice video for "Stay Tonight" was released on Chungha's official YouTube channel.
+On May 5, the dance practice video for "Stay Tonight" was released on Chung Ha's official YouTube channel.

 Reception

-Star Live was positive in an article about the music video, stating that "Chungha shows her upgraded visual, putting on gleamy makeup to match her nickname 'Goddess of Glitter.'
+Star Live was positive in an article about the music video, stating that "Chung Ha shows her upgraded visual, putting on gleamy makeup to match her nickname 'Goddess of Glitter.'
 She captivates hearts with a jaw-dropping performance with her dancers.
 Her dance moves are soft and dreamy yet powerful at the same time".
-Eward Gibby of Regard praised the "charismatic appearance of Kim Chungha, when dancing with male and female dancers, wearing glamorous costumes and makeup".
+Eward Gibby of Regard praised the "charismatic appearance of Kim Chung Ha, when dancing with male and female dancers, wearing glamorous costumes and makeup".